shuaiwang123/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dr. Shuai Wang is a lector of space geodesy at the Nanjing Tech University (NJTech).
+His research interests include, but not limited to, multi-temporal InSAR analysis, large-scale tectonic deformation in the Tibetan Plateau and geodetic inversion.
+He is a membor of the G3 (Geodesy, Geomatics, Geophysics) reaserch group in the NJTech.
+Our group toward to a better understanding of Earth science using the space geodesy observations (i.e., GRACE, GPS and InSAR).